Adversarial VQA: A New Benchmark for Evaluating the Robustness of VQA Models

-We manually annotate 300 randomly sampled examples from each round to investigate the following questions: \textit{which types of questions do workers employ to fool the models} and \textit{how they evolve as the rounds progress}.
+We manually annotate 300 randomly sampled examples from each round to investigate: \textit{which types of questions do workers employ to fool the models}, and \textit{how they evolve as the rounds progress}.

-The results are summarized in Table~\ref{tab:sample_analysis}.
+Results are summarized in Table~\ref{tab:sample_analysis}.
 Questions are categorized into 4 meta-categories: counting, OCR, reasoning, and visual concept recognition.
-Although OCR and counting can be considered as visual concept and quantitative reasoning, we separate them out as they contributes a large portion per round, to almost 50\% in the later rounds.
-There are three main reasoning questions: positional reasoning (i.e., the relative/absolute position of an object), relational reasoning (i.e., semantic relationship between two or more objects), and commonsense reasoning (i.e., visual commonsense reasoning, for example, ``Is the water more likely to be a lake or an ocean", given an image showing a body of water surrounded by mountains.).
-Other reasoning questions including comparative reasoning (e.g., ``which person is taller?") and logical reasoning (e.g., negation).
-For visual concept recognition, we roughly divide them into low-level visual concepts (e.g., color, shape, texture), action (e.g., ``what is the person doing"), small objects, occluded objects, abstract objects (e.g., objects in painting).
+Although OCR and counting can be considered as visual concept and quantitative reasoning, we separate them out as they contribute a large portion per round, to almost 50\% in the later rounds.
+There are three main reasoning questions: positional reasoning (\emph{i.e.}, the relative/absolute position of an object), relational reasoning (\emph{i.e.}, semantic relationship between two or more objects), and commonsense reasoning (\emph{i.e.}, visual commonsense reasoning, \emph{e.g.}, ``Is the water more likely to be a lake or an ocean", given an image showing a body of water surrounded by mountains.).
+Other reasoning questions include comparative reasoning (\emph{e.g.}, ``which person is taller?") and logical reasoning (\emph{e.g.}, negation).
+For visual concept recognition, we roughly divide them into low-level visual concepts (\emph{e.g.}, color, shape, texture), action (\emph{e.g.}, ``what is the person doing"), small objects, occluded objects, and abstract objects (\emph{e.g.}, objects in painting).